 The first step is to pre-process our data so as not to send uninteresting events to the machine learning/data mining process for making predictions.

-For example, an event “Chat message” can be reduced into a few meaningful attributes like sender’s nick, message’s text, etc., which are easy for the algorithm to digest and learn from them!
+For example, an event “Chat message” can be reduced into a few meaningful attributes like the sender’s nick, message’s text, etc., which are easy for the algorithm to digest and learn from them!

 (5) Now it’s time for the most crucial part of the machine learning process, which is training!
 To train our model, we need to write a prediction function that takes an input vector x = <x1, x2,…, xn> and gives us an output value y = <y1, y2,… ,yn>.

-Now all the hard work done by our model will be y = f (x).
+Now all the hrd work done by our model will be y = f (x).
 We can create decision boundaries and assign thresholds in order to classify samples into two categories: good and bad.

 These thresholds should be placed in such a way that they capture maximum valuable information from the input features while eliminating unimportant features.
-For this, we can use the K-Nearest neighbor algorithm.
+For this, we can use the K-nearest neighbor algorithm.

 (6) Finally, it’s time to test our model by feeding new unseen data into it and see how well it performs on them!
 We’ll need to tune up parameters like training/validation sets so that our model is always learning.